skip to content

 Bibliography

-It is common, but not mandatory, to have a bibliography.
-Attention should be given to correct and consistent formatting.
+It is common, but not mandatory, to have a bibliography to cite any references you used or any related work you mention.
+You should give attention to correct and consistent formatting.

 Appendices